Max Biaggi: Summarised race history

 In 2007, Biaggi switched to the Superbike World Championship finishing third overall as a rookie and earned his first Superbike World Championship in 2010 becoming only the second European from outside the United Kingdom after Raymond Roche to do so.
-After winning a second Superbike World Championship in 2012 at the age of 41, Biaggi retired from racing.
-But he came back in 2015 in Malaysia as a wildcard to get a podium at the age of 44.
+After winning a second World Superbike Championship title in 2012 at the age of 41, becoming the oldest champion in the series’ history—Biaggi retired from racing.